This is Fiscalini Farmstead Purple Moon Wine Soaked Cheddar. And, yes, it is as delicious as it looks.

 Modesto, CA 95358

-Thanks to California Farm Water Coalition for coordinating this farm tour.
+Thanks to California Farm Water Coalition, since they coordinated this farm tour.